 Name of Child:

 Event:

-Date: Cost:
+Date:

 Specifics of the Activity:

 All physical activities have risks.
-I agree to there are physical risks and hazards inhere allow my child to participate in this event kn nt in any activity. lowing
+I agree to allow m there are physical risks and hazards inherent in ar ny child to participate in this event knowing

 Type of Transportation (if any):

 Departure and Return Times:

-I voluntarily agree to allow my child to part ticipate in this event.
-By voluntarily allowing 5

-Special Information (please list any pre-existing medical conditions including allergies):
+I voluntarily agree to allow my child to partic participation, I agree that I am exposing my of to accept all risks and hazards and be response occur during the participation of my child.
+I a emergency medical treatment for my child in a Special Information (please list any pre-existing magnetical series) child to inherent risks and hazards.
+I agree sible for any injury or other loss which may also authorize The Salvation Army to seek the event of injury.

-Signature of Parent/Guardian
+Signature of Parent/Guardian Date